newrelic/node-newrelic/README.md

 with [New Relic](http://newrelic.com).

 This is a new product.
 You should try it in your staging or development environment first to verify it works for you.
+_Note: This module does not work in a Docker container._

 Make sure you have a [New Relic account](http://newrelic.com) before starting.
 To see all the features, such as slow transaction traces, you will